charlehsin/azure-cloud-tutorial/README.md

 - Azure Functions is at functions and functions-cosmosdb and functions-storage folder.
 - Azure Event Hubs is at eventhubs folder.
 - Azure Service Bus is at servicebus folder.
+- Azure Event Grid is at eventgrid folder.
+- Combination of Service Bus, Event Grid, and Functions is at servicebus-eventgrid-functions folder.

+## GitHub Actions included

+- CodeQL

 ## General PowerShell Commands